Saugatuck Gap Filler Radar Annex: Recent history

 In the decades following the city's purchase of the radar, the building and the equipment inside slowly yielded to the passage of the years.
 Occasional stop-gap work was performed to seal roof leaks and secure the site against souvenir collectors but, high atop the dune, it was basically out of sight, out of mind, and the condition of the annex steadily worsened.
 At one point, the city of Saugatuck formally set aside funds for the demolition of the aging building, awareness of the site's importance having been lost with the succession of new city councils.
 A handful of local residents responded to each new threat by alerting council members to the radar's history and rarity.
 Eventually, appreciation for the importance of the radar station grew.
-It was the subject of a standing-room-only History Center presentation in August 2016 and became the anchor of the Center's museum exhibit for 2017 and 2018 which included a visit by one of the Air Force technicians who had maintained the radar when it was operational.
+It was the subject of a standing-room-only History Center presentation in August 2016 and became the anchor of the center's museum exhibit for 2017 and 2018 which included a visit by one of the Air Force technicians who had maintained the radar when it was operational.

 In September 2017, the Saugatuck-Douglas History Center (SDHC) submitted a preliminary questionnaire to the Michigan State Historic Preservation Office (SHPO) to determine if the Saugatuck Gap Filler Annex was eligible for inclusion in the National Register of Historic Places (NRHP).
 SHPO, which acts as the gateway to the NRHP, concluded the annex was significant for its role in the nationwide Cold War SAGE system and appeared to merit listing on the Register.
-Thus began an initiative to nominate the Saugatuck radar annex to the National Register, spanning five years, including three major drafts, and navigating the upheaval and government shut-downs of the Covid-19 epidemic.
+Thus began an initiative to nominate the Saugatuck radar annex to the National Register, spanning five years, including three major drafts, and navigating the upheaval and government shut-downs of the COVID-19 epidemic.

 In support of the NRHP nomination, research was conducted to determine how many of the original SAGE system radar sites remain and their present condition.
 The database of gap-filler sites gathered and maintained by The Air Defense Radar Veteran's Association at www.radomes.org was used to inspect each location via Google Maps satellite view to determine if any structures remained.
 Where necessary to clarify their status, physical visits were made to sites, and owners or controlling agencies were contacted.
 The results indicate that, of the hundreds of SAGE system radars scattered across the United States when SAGE was fully implemented, only four remain with structure and antenna appearing substantially as they did during the Cold War era.
-Of these, the Saugatuck Gap Filler Annex is one of, at most, two which have survived almost completely intact with most of the Cold War era radar equipment still in place in the radome and building, although all of the vacuum tubes and fragile equipment are currently stored off-site.
-The other surviving gap-filler is privately owned and the presence of its electronic equipment has not yet been verified.
+Of these, the Saugatuck Gap Filler Annex is last to have survived almost completely intact with most of the Cold War era radar equipment still in place in the radome and building, although all of the vacuum tubes and fragile equipment are currently stored off-site.